MyOS-ArchLinux/vids/README.md

 # vids

-This script lets you search videos platforms (YouTube , PeerTube and BitChute) with command line easily.
+A POSIX script that helps you search videos platforms (YouTube , PeerTube and BitChute) with command line easily.

 ### Requirements
 - `fzf` / `dmenu` / `rofi` - menu & input